a-suna/ibm-schem-f5-multinic/README.md

 ## Troubleshooting Known Error States

-The following errors were discovered in exhaustive testing of this Schematics tempalte.
+The following errors were discovered in exhaustive testing of this Schematics template.

 ### User providing invalid image name